Circumzenithal arc

 The intensity distribution along the circumzenithal arc requires consideration of several effects: Fresnel's reflection and transmission amplitudes, atmospheric attenuation, chromatic dispersion (i.e. the width of the arc), azimuthal angular dispersion (ray bundling), and geometrical constraints.
 In effect, the CZA is brightest when the Sun is observed at about 20°.

-Contrary to public awareness, the CZA is not a rare phenomenon, but it tends to be overlooked since it occurs so far overhead.
-It is worthwhile to look out for it when sun dogs are visible, since the same type of ice crystals that cause them (plate-shaped hexagonal prisms in horizontal orientation) are responsible for the CZA.
+Contrary to public awareness, the CZA is not a rare phenomenon, but it tends to be overlooked, since it occurs so far overhead.
+It is worthwhile to look out for it when sun dogs are visible, since the same type of ice crystals that cause them are responsible for the CZA.

 Formation

+CZA is caused by ice crystals that form plate-shaped hexagonal prisms, in horizontal orientation.
 The light that forms the CZA enters an ice crystal through its flat top face, and exits through a side prism face.
-The refraction of almost parallel sunlight through what is essentially a 90-degree prism accounts for the wide color separation and the purity of color.
+The refraction of almost-parallel sunlight through what is essentially a 90-degree prism accounts for the wide color separation and the purity of color.
 The CZA can only form when the sun is at an altitude lower than 32.2°.
-The CZA is brightest when the sun is at 22° above the horizon, which causes sunlight to enter and exit the crystals at the minimum deviation angle; then it is also about 22° in radius, 3° in width.
-The CZA radius varies between 32.2° and 0° depending on the solar altitude.
-Towards either of the extremes it is vanishingly faint.
-When the Sun is observed above 32.2°, light exits the crystals through the bottom face instead, to contribute to the almost colorless parhelic circle.
+The CZA is brightest when the sun is at 22° above the horizon, which causes sunlight to enter and exit the crystals at the minimum deviation angle; then it is also about 22° in radius, 1.5° in width.
+The CZA radius varies between 32.2° and 0°, getting smaller with rising solar altitude.
+It is best observed with solar altitudes of about 15°-25°; towards either extreme, it is vanishingly faint.
+When the Sun is observed above 32.2°, light exits the crystals through the bottom face instead, contributing to the almost colorless parhelic circle.

 Because the phenomenon also requires that the ice crystals have a common orientation, it occurs only in the absence of turbulence and when there is no significant up- or downdraft.

 Lunar circumzenithal arc

 As with all halos, the CZA can be caused by light from the Moon as well as from the Sun: the former is referred to as a lunar circumzenithal arc.
-Its occurrence is rarer than the solar variety, since it requires the Moon to be sufficiently bright, which is typically only the case around full moon.
+Its occurrence is rarer than solar CZA, since it requires the Moon to be sufficiently bright, which is typically only the case around full moon.